xpnt0/xpnt0.github.io/_posts/2024-05-27-HTB-Writeup-BoardLight.md

 ![](/assets/images/HTB-Writeup-BoardLight/Pasted image 20240528113816.png)

-- I hope you had as much fun reading this write up as I did writing it.
-Happy Hacking!!
+>I hope you had as much fun reading this write up as I did writing it.
+Happy Hacking!!👾 {: .prompt-tip }